Please consult the Graduate Calendar for detailed requirements on the graduate program you are interested in.

-This pathway to the Master of Political Management (MPM) is open to any undergraduate student with a background in politics, communication or policy, and will be of particular interest to BPAPM students in the Communication and Policy Studies specialization, especially those pursuing the strategic public opinion policy stream, but it is open to other specializations and undergraduate programs for students with a background in politics, communication and policy.
+The pathway to the Master of Political Management (MPM) is open to any undergraduate student with a background in politics, communication or policy.
+The MPM will be of particular interest to BPAPM students in the Communication and Policy Studies specialization, especially those pursuing the strategic public opinion policy stream, but it is open to other specializations.
 Students commencing their third-year of study in the undergraduate program should consult with both their academic supervisor and the political management program supervisor to determine if the accelerated pathway is appropriate for them and to confirm their selection of courses.

 To be eligible students must complete POLM 3000, PSCI 3410 or COMS 3100.
 Students may receive advanced standing with transfer of credit of up to 1.0 credit in POLM courses at the 5000-level completed in their fourth year of studies, with grade of B+ or higher.
 Students must have a minimum overall CGPA of A- in undergraduate courses.

 Master of Public Policy and Administration (MPPA)

 Students in the BPAPM Specialization Public Policy and Administration (PPA) may be particularly interested in this pathway.
 There are two elements to the MPPA pathway as noted below.
 All BPAPM students, regardless of specialization, are eligible for the first element of the pathway.
 In addition, a second element is available for students in the PPA specialization which means your graduate degree may be completed by 4.0 further credits, representing two terms of full-time study.